EDUCBA

 Following are the features of the sort command:

-SORT command in Unix helps to arrange or sort the data of a file by line-by-line.
-The sort command is used to sort lines of files which are text and acts as a command line utility.
+SORT command in Unix helps arrange or sort a file’s data by line-by-line.
+The sort command sorts lines of text files and functions as a command line utility.
 This command helps in sorting the contents in an alphabetical or by month or by number or in reverse order and also helps in removing duplicates from the files.

-Blank space is taken as the field separator by default.
-Sorting in Unix is generally done based on one or more keys which is extracted for the contents in the input.
+By default, blank space is taken as the field separator.
+Unix sorting typically relies on extracting one or more keys from the input contents to perform the sorting.

 What Can We Do From Sort Command?